pvmtriet232/k8s-in-action/c7/README.md

 - medium: if left empty, default medium of the host node is used, other option is Memory, virtual memory filesystem where the files are kept in memory instead of on the hard disk.
 - sizeLimit :the total amount of local storage required for the directory, whether on disk or in memory. (e.g : 10Mi)
 ### Mounting the volume to a container
+### Table 7.2 Configure options for a volume mount

 | Field | Description     |
 | :-------- | :---------- |